 Dining In Upper Class

 The dining experience on Virgin is excellent.
 A crew member will set your table with a white table cloth and charming salt and pepper shakers shaped like wing propellers.
 Try the tomato and basil soup to start, which is served with warm, seeded bread, then move on to the free-range chicken breast served with mashed potato and broccoli.
 But what’s most delightful is Virgin Atlantic’s famed ‘afternoon tea’ – a salute to its British roots.
 Enjoy a selection of fresh sandwiches, tarts, and scones which come with jam and classic Cornish clotted cream.

-Just a quick note, the ottoman at the end of the suite comfortably sits another person, so if you’re travelling with someone, it’s a nice touch to be able to enjoy your afternoon tea together and imagine you’re sitting in a fancy London establishment for high tea.
+Just a quick note, the ottoman at the end of the suite comfortably sits another person, so if you’re traveling with someone, it’s a nice touch to be able to enjoy your afternoon tea together and imagine you’re sitting in a fancy London establishment for high tea.

 Amenity Kit In Upper Class

 The inflight goodie bag comes in the form of a grey pouch that contains everything you need inflight.
-Inside you’ll find a pair of socks, eyeshades, earplugs, toothbrush and toothpaste, facial tissues and a Mentos mint.
-Although there’s no fancy, high-end cosmetic products provided (as seems to be the trend with many other leading airlines), the pouch may come in handy for storing personal items like earphones or loose change.
+Inside you’ll find a pair of socks, eyeshades, earplugs, toothbrush and toothpaste, facial tissues, and a Mentos mint.
+Although there are no fancy, high-end cosmetic products provided (as seems to be the trend with many other leading airlines), the pouch may come in handy for storing personal items like earphones or loose change.

 The Upper Class Experience

 Virgin Atlantic features in my top Business Class airlines and I compare which is better overall; British Airways Club World vs. Virgin Atlantic Upper Class including the Galleries Lounges vs. Virgin’s Clubhouses.